(2015, currently under revision)

 I completed “Steps” for tenor saxophone and wind ensemble a few years ago – At that point in time, it was the second movement of a two-movement work.
 Since then, I have decided to turn it into a stand-alone piece.
 Below, you'll find the original score, a list of revisions in progress, and sample recordings.

 Steps is an endless, wandering melody.
-Its peaceful moments can be attributed to the countless hours I spent on the beaches of Montaña de Oro while writing it!
-Similar to another recent work of mine, on the edge for alto saxophone and guitar, Steps depicts hiking solo in California.
+Its peaceful moments can be attributed to the countless hours I spent on the beaches of Montaña de Oro while writing it.
+Similar to another recent work, on the edge for alto saxophone and guitar, Steps depicts hiking solo in California.
 Two landmarks influenced the shape of this movement.
-The first is Tahquitz Peak in Idyllwild, a 360-degree viewpoint at 8,000 feet, where mountains, desert, distant lakes, alpine greenery, and rock formations can all be seen within one glance.
-Likewise, when hiking the coast in Montaña de Oro, something new comes into view with every turn, from sand dunes to beach coves, and morros across grassy fields.
-Steps portrays this ability to see such a variety of ecosystems and terrain all at the same time, a California feature that I have become fascinated with.
+The first is Tahquitz Peak in Idyllwild, a 360-degree viewpoint at 8,000 feet, where mountains, desert, distant lakes, alpine greenery, and rock formations can all be seen from one viewpoint.
+Likewise, when hiking the coast in Montaña de Oro, something new comes into view with every turn, from sand dunes to beach coves, morros, and grassy fields.
+Steps portrays the ability to see such a variety of ecosystems and terrain all at the same time, a California feature that I have become fascinated with.
 Landscapes that come into view while climbing a hill are represented in the music by textures that emerge and fade.
-A choir of clarinets creates murmuring effects, while swelling drones pass from one instrument to another, the brass rise with chorales, and the saxophone solo constantly meanders.
-Every time a theme returns, it changes, as though looking at it from a different viewpoint.
+A choir of clarinets creates murmuring effects, while swelling drones pass from one instrument to another, the brass grows into chorales, and the saxophone solo constantly meanders.
+Every time a theme returns, its profile changes within its context, just as the view of a landscape may reveal different sights when it is looked at from a different viewpoint.

 Steps was written for and premiered by the California Polytechnic State University Wind Ensemble, conducted by Andrew McMahan in June 2015.